COVID-19 vaccination and vaccines for children and teenagers

 If your child has a history of anaphylaxis or anaphylactic reactions to vaccines, talk with your GP or allergy and immunology specialist before vaccination.

 Myocarditis and pericarditis are other possible but rare side effects of COVID-19 vaccination.
-But younger children are less likely to get these conditions than teenagers, particularly teenage boys.
+But younger children are less likely to get these conditions than teenagers.
 These conditions are usually mild, and people usually recover well from them.

-If your child has or has had recent myocarditis, pericarditis, acute heart failure, acute rheumatic fever or rheumatic heart disease, talk to your child’s medical specialist before vaccination.
+If your child has myocarditis, pericarditis, acute heart failure, acute rheumatic fever or rheumatic heart disease or has had one of these conditions recently, talk to your child’s medical specialist before vaccination.

 In the weeks after your child’s vaccination, you should seek urgent medical attention if your child has any of the following – chest pain, shortness of breath, awareness of their heartbeat, or feelings of faintness.
 Take your child to your GP or a hospital emergency department as soon as possible.